NC3-LU/cases_web/_knowhow/cisoapproach/SecurityPolicy-PhysicalAndEnvironmentalSecurity.markdown

 ### The premises within the security perimeter should be:

-* protected against access by unauthorised persons, and therefore especially by persons not from “the organisation”.
-(SMEs see: [Infiltrating the premises]({% link _knowhow/bestpractices/SecurityMeasures4SME-Threats2Infrastructure.markdown %}#infiltrating-the-premises) and [Insertion or removal of hardware]({% link _knowhow/bestpractices/SecurityMeasures4SME-Threats2Hardware.markdown %}) and [Device recovery]({% link _knowhow/bestpractices/SecurityMeasures4SME-Threats2Hardware.markdown %}#device-recovery) and [Aggravated theft]({% link _knowhow/bestpractices/SecurityMeasures4SME-Threats2Hardware.markdown %}#aggravated-theft)).
-Access should be through a single door and authorised by the IT manager,
+* protected against access by unauthorised persons, especially by persons not from “the organisation” (SMEs see: [Infiltrating the premises]({% link _knowhow/bestpractices/SecurityMeasures4SME-Threats2Infrastructure.markdown %}#infiltrating-the-premises) and [Insertion or removal of hardware]({% link _knowhow/bestpractices/SecurityMeasures4SME-Threats2Hardware.markdown %}) and [Device recovery]({% link _knowhow/bestpractices/SecurityMeasures4SME-Threats2Hardware.markdown %}#device-recovery) and [Aggravated theft]({% link _knowhow/bestpractices/SecurityMeasures4SME-Threats2Hardware.markdown %}#aggravated-theft)).
+Access should be through a single door and authorised by the IT manager.
 * protected against fire.
 The doors should be fire doors and fire alarms should be fitted.
 (SMEs see: [Fire]({% link _knowhow/bestpractices/SecurityMeasures4SME-Threats2Infrastructure.markdown %}#fire))

 ### The following rules should also be respected: